-As the region continues to recover from the pandemic and experiences industrial expansion, particularly in the petrochemical and energy sectors, wage growth is expected to continue.
+With increased industrial expansion in the region, particularly in the petrochemical and energy sectors, wage growth is expected to continue.
 Yet, ongoing efforts are needed to ensure that workers in lower-wage industries have access to upskilling and training opportunities, enabling them to transition into higher-paying occupations.